djstory/podcasting/README.md

-- Create a new track, then duplicate for a total of 5 tracks, then label them
+- Create a new track, then duplicate it to create as many tracks as you'll want (here 5)
+- Start importing the audio you files you have (dragging files in is the easiest way to do this)
   - Import music
 - Record intro and outro
   - Find a good level and distance—make sure you're not distorting
 - Import main podcast audio